Note: If you’d like to receive emails with these articles and other information, sign up here.

 Most coaches I encounter got into this as a way of helping lifters get stronger.
 Chances are that purpose is much more effectively realized by solving athlete problems.
 If time is spent on a plug-and-play model or worse — repetitive typing — then that’s less time that can be spent on more important, meaningful tasks.

 Of course these questions I pose to you highlight many reasons why RTS has chosen an Emerging Strategies approach.
-If you’d like to learn more about it, please check out our YouTube channel where we dive into the nuts-and-bolts of it.
+If you’d like to learn more about it, please check out the Programming with Emerging Strategies course.

 Additionally, our free Online training log is designed to help you implement Emerging Strategies in your training.
 It’s free for everyone to use whether you work with RTS or not.
-Or if you’re interested in working with one of our coaches to get stronger and build your own Emerging Strategies training process, please look into All-Access Coaching.
-But most importantly, take time to think and improve your processes as a coach.
-That is our sincerest desire.
+Advanced tools, coach’s dashbord, program builder (and program library), and more are available via the RTS Training Lab.